jsinger67/parol/book/src/ParGrammar.md

 ### Parser-bases scanner switching

 The first way to control scanner states is to define switching directives within your productions.
-This way can only used for LL(k) grammars because the parser has full knowledge about which production to handle next when certain input has been encountered from left to right.
+This way can only be used for LL(k) grammars because the parser has full knowledge about which production to handle next when certain input has been encountered from left to right.

 Parser-bases scanner state switching is initiated within your productions like in the following two